-defecto pintura cubricion baja
+defecto cubricion pintura baja

 Poor paint coverage is an application problem that is intrinsically linked to colour matching during the repair.
 Poor paint coverage will make the lower coats become visible, resulting in a noticeable colour mismatch.